-- There is a simple way to close the semantic gap: we annotate the media files with keywords and derive higher-level semantic features similar to the techniques we have seen in text and web retrieval.
-In this context, the meta data is a low-level feature in the form of structured or unstructured text, while the terms extracted and the reasoning on the terms denote the higher level features (which are not inferred directly from the raw signal). - However, it costs about \$50 to \$100 to annotate an image with the necessary level of detail and quality.
-With the billions of images and the limited revenue generation from such annotations, this clearly is not an attractive path.
-Or would you pay \$100'000 for the 1'000 photos from your last vacation?
-Clearly not.
-So we need a cleverer approach to automate annotations as much as possible.
-This is not always feasible. - We can divide meta data roughly into two groups:
+- A simple solution is to manually annotate the media files with keywords and derive higher-level semantic features similar to the techniques we have seen in text and web retrieval.
+In this context, the meta data is a low-level feature in the form of structured or unstructured text, while the terms extracted and the reasoning on the terms denote the higher level features - However, it costs about \$50 to \$100 to annotate an image with the necessary level of detail and quality.
+With the billions of images and the limited revenue generation from such annotations, this clearly is not an attractive path. - Alternatively, we can extract meta information automatically and build high-level feature extractors that, for instance, tag objects on images based on pre-defined or learned models.